ProjectMOSAIC/mosaic/cran-comments.md

   * Running under: macOS Catalina 10.15.6
   * devtools::check(env_vars = c(`_R_CHECK_DEPENDS_ONLY_` = "true"))

-* win-builder isn't sending back emails the last couple days -- not sure why
+* win builder

 ## Mosaic suite udpates

-This is a minor update to address the use of vdiffr and order() applied to a data frame, both per CRAN request.
+This is a minor update mainly to address the use of vdiffr and order() applied to a data frame, both per CRAN request.
+We've also dealt with the broken URLs.